marigold-dev/training-nft-1/README.md

 3. Click on `Upload an image` and select a bottle picture on your computer

-4. Click on Mint button
+4. Click on the Mint button

 ![minting.png](./doc/minting.png)